-Years Ended January 31,
+Years En Years Ended January 31,

-2006 2005
+2005 2004

-Net loss applicable to common stockholders, as reported \$ (8,227,276) \$ (5,371,027)
+Net loss, as reported \$ (3,336,0 18) \$ (521)

-Add: Stock-based employee compensation expense recorded under APB No. 25 intrinsic value method 645,833 245,697
+Add: Stock-based employee compensation expense recorded under APB No. 25 intrinsic method

-Deduct: Stock-based employee compensation expense determined under fair value based method for all
+Deduct: Stock-based employee compensation

+expense determined under Fair Value based method

-employee awards (1,298,967) (499,130)
+for all employee awards (205,7 11)

-Pro forma net loss \$ (8,880,410) \$ (5,624,460)
+Pro forma net loss \$ (3,541,7 29) \$ (521)

 Net loss per share:

-Basic and diluted -as reported \$ (0.44) \$ (0.37)
+Basic and diluted -as reported \$ (0.
+23) \$ (0.00)

-Basic and diluted -pro forma \$ (0.47) \$ (0.39)
+Basic and diluted -pro forma \$ (0.
+24) \$ (0.00)

-Range of fair value per share for options granted to employees \$ 0.02 to \$3.10 \$ 0.02 to \$3.10
+Range of Fair Value per share for

+options granted to employees \$ 0.02 to \$1.
+10 N/A

 Black-Scholes Methodology Assumptions:

 Dividend yield 0% 0%

-Risk free interest rate 4.25% 4.25
+Risk free interest rate 4.25% to 4.
+50% N/A

-Expected lives of options 7 years 7 years
+Expected lives of options 7 to 10 year rs N/A

 Volatility of 0% was used until Xenomics's common stock began to trade publicly on July 2, 2004.
-Since July 5, 2004 through January 31, 2006 Xenomics has used 80% volatility to determine fair value of options granted to employees.
+Since July 5, 2004 through January 31, 2005 Xenomics has used 80% volatility to determine Fair Value of options granted to employees.

-RECENT ACCOUNTING PRONOUNCEMENTS AFFECTING THE COMPANY - In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standard ("SFAS") No. 123 (Revised 2004), "Share-Based Payment."
+Recent Accounting Pronouncements Affecting the Company - In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standard ("SFAS") No. 123 (Revised 2004), "Share-Based Payment."
 SFAS No 123R is a revision of SFAS No. 123, "Accounting for Stock-Based Compensation" and supersedes Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees" and its related implementation guidance.
 SFAS No. 123R focuses primarily on accounting for transactions in which an entity obtains employee services through share-based payment transactions.
-SFAS No 123R requires a public entity to measure the cost of employee services received in exchange for the award of equity instruments based on the fair value of the award at the date of grant.
+SFAS No 123R requires a public entity to measure the cost of employee services received in exchange for the award of equiry instruments based on the fair value of the award at the date of grant.
 The cost will be recognized over the period during which an employee is required to provide services in exchange for the award.
 SFAS No. 123R is effective as of the beginning of the first interim or annual reporting period that begins after December 15, 2005.
-The Company cannot yet determine the impact on net loss as a result of the adoption of SFAS No 123R.
+While Xenomics cannot precisely determine the impact on net loss as a result of the adoption of SFAS No 123R, estimated compensation expense related to prior periods can be found above in this footnote.

-4. PROPERTY AND EQUIPMENT:
+4. Property and equipment:

-Fixed assets consist of laboratory, testing and computer equipment and fixtures stated at cost.
-Depreciation expense for the years ended January 31, 2006, 2005 and for the period August 4, 1999 (inception) to January 31, 2006 was \$28,945, \$9,067 and \$38,012, respectively.
-Property and equipment consisted of the following:
+Fixed assets consists of laboratory, testing and computer equipment and fixtures stated at fair value on the date of acquisition, July 2, 2004 or cost when subsequently acquired and place in service.
+Depreciation expense for the years ended January 31, 2005 and for the period August 4, 1999 (inception) to January 31, 2005 was \$9,067 and \$0, respectively.
+AS of January 31, 2005, property and equipment consisted of the following:

-Ja anuary 31, 2006 Ja nuary 31, 2005

-Furniture and fixtures \$ 6,158 \$ 6,158
+Furniture and fixtures \$ 6,158

-Laboratory equipment 153,387 80,404
+Laboratory equipment 80,404

-159,545 86,562
+86,562

-Less - accumulated depreciation (38,012) (9,067)
+Less - accumulated depreciation (9,067)

-Property and equipment, net \$ 121,533 \$ 77,495
+Property and equipment, net \$ 77,495

-5. STOCKHOLDERS' EQUITY:
+5. Stockholders' equity: